 The basics of File Watchers, in particular, usage of LESS and CoffeeScript, are out of scope of this tutorial.

 Node.js is downloaded and installed.
 It is advisable, depending on your particular operating system, to add the path to Node.js executable to the Path environment variable.

-Before you start working with file watchers, make sure that the File Watchers plugin is enabled.
+Before you start working with File Watchers, make sure that the File Watchers plugin is enabled.
 The plugin is bundled with IntelliJ IDEA and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings/Preferences dialog (Ctrl+Alt+S) as described in Managing plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings/Preferences dialog Ctrl+Alt+S as described in Manage plugins.